-- Taking a part-time evening degree delivered over a 5 year cycle to allow for the maximum amount of flexibility - Recognition of Prior Learning - History, geography, Irish culture and heritage, archaeology - Adult education, social studies; community development, social policy, youth work; addictions - Anthropology, sociology, identity, politics, gender, power, culture - Developing training and communication skills, group skills, facilitation skills, consensus building and mediation skills
+- Taking a part-time degree that allows for the maximum amount of flexibility - Recognition of Prior Learning - History, geography, Irish culture and heritage, archaeology - Adult education, social studies; community development, social policy, youth work; addictions - Anthropology, sociology, identity, politics, gender, power, culture - Developing training and communication skills, group skills, facilitation skills, consensus building and mediation skills

 The BA Local Studies and BA Community Studies (MH803) have been specifically designed to provide learning opportunities for mature students on a part-time basis.
-These broad ranging interdisciplinary programmes bring together eight of the University's academic departments from the Faculties of Arts and Social Sciences to create the only degree of its kind in Ireland.
+This broad ranging interdisciplinary programme brings together eight of the University's academic departments from the Faculties of Arts and Social Sciences to create the only degree of its kind in Ireland.